Term of Award

 Overall, the findings suggest that both vertical and horizontal entities within business systems are significantly impacted by each entity’s actions within the inventory ordering and fulfillment feedback loop.
 Also, interactions between manufacturer order rationing strategies, retailer shortage gaming responses, and retail promotions demand shock are complex, particularly when considered over time.
 There are both positive and negative impacts relative to each entity within the inventory ordering and fulfillment feedback loop.

 Liao-Troth, Uio In Sara, "The Industrial Dynamics of Order Rationing, Shortage Gaming, and Retail Promotions Demand Shock: A Discrete Event Simulation Experiment" (2013).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 869.